 "Time heals all wounds" is a particularly laughable phrase among people who are grieving.
-Time doesn't really heal all wounds, it just rolls in like a slow-motion tsunami and carries you off down the shore.
+Time doesn't heal all wounds; it just rolls in like a slow-motion tsunami and carries you off down the shore.
 Yes, you may find yourself removed from the extreme intensity of grief, but you're also further from the physical reality of your loved one and a past where they could be heard, seen, and embraced.
-Time doesn't heal, it simply creates a distance.
+Time doesn't heal all wounds; it simply creates a distance.
 And realistically, who wants to put distance between themselves and someone they love?

-The distance is a loss that needs to be grieved, but on the other side of the paradox is the reality that so many roads still lead back to her.
+On the other side of the paradox is the reality that so many roads still lead back to her.
 Over time she has become a part of me, my children, and my family on a cellular level.
 Physically she is very gone, but psychologically she is everywhere.
-While both truths have the ability to make me sad, the latter brings me immense comfort.
+While both truths can make me sad, the latter brings me immense comfort.